JonAbrams/synth/README.md

 ## Credit

 - This project was created by Jon Abrams ([Twitter](https://twitter.com/JonathanAbrams) | [GitHub](https://github.com/JonAbrams)).
+- Thanks to [Katie Lefevre](https://github.com/ktel1218) for the logo.
-- Special thanks to Stephen Ausman (aka [stackd](https://github.com/stackd)) for handing over control of the 'synth' package on NPM.
+- Thanks to Stephen Ausman (aka [stackd](https://github.com/stackd)) for handing over control of the 'synth' package on NPM.